kalodis/Mixer-Helper/README.txt

 When lurking, you often bring up a tab in the background to support your favorite streamer or return the favor of supporting channel.
-(This bot is being developed by Gwardo420 for Mixer Networking) https://github.com/Sighmir helped me build this.
+(This bot is being developed by Gwardo420 for Mixer Networking) Please check out Sighmir here: https://github.com/Sighmir he helped me build this!

 This project uses: "Puppeteer", "JsMixer"